Vision and Values

 Our three core values of being Caring, Confident and Committed permeate everyday life at Connaught and form our school rules, of which we only have three!
 In the end, it all comes down to children and adults being:

-- confident in showing positive behaviours
+- confident in improving every day

-- caring to all in Connaught
+- caring to all at Connaught

 We also have a clear vision of what we want a Connaught child to look like, to strive to be, to aspire to be by the time they have left us.